AdobeDocs/experience-manager-65.en/contributing.md

 ## How to Contribute

-We want to make it as easy as possible submit your contributions.
+We want to make it as easy as possible to submit your contributions.
 You can contribute in two ways:

 * [Create an issue](#create-an-issue)
 * [Create a pull request](#create-a-pull-request)